 SIR HATCHER: Species: Haliaeetus leucocephalus, Bald Eagle • Born: Unknown • Gender: Male

-‘Lady Independence’ and ‘Sir Hatcher’ are a wild pair of Bald Eagles that built a nest just five miles from the American Eagle Foundation.
-They have produced several young since 2013.
+“Lady Independence” and “Sir Hatcher” are a wild pair of bald Eagles that took up residence just miles from the American Eagle Foundation and have produced several young since 2013.

-After Bald Eagles become sexually mature, at about 4 to 5 years of age, and choose their life-long mates, they tend to return to the general area where one of the pair first learned to fledge, or fly.
-It turns out that after fledging into the wild from the hacking tower on Douglas Lake, this female Eagle decided to return to the Pigeon Forge area 4 years later with her mate to build their first nest!
+After Bald Eagles become sexually mature (at about 4 to 5 years of age) and choose their life-long mates, they tend to return to the general area where one of the pair first learned to fledge, or fly.
+It turns out that after fledging into the wild from the hacking tower on Douglas Lake, this female Eagle decided to return to the Pigeon Forge area 3 years later with her mate to build their first nest!